conradfr/ProgRadio/tools/vagrant/puphpet/puppet/modules/elasticsearch/README.md

 This module sets up [Elasticsearch](https://www.elastic.co/overview/elasticsearch/) instances with additional resource for plugins, templates, and more.

-This module has been tested against all versions of ES 1.x and 2.x.
+This module is actively tested against Elasticsearch 2.x, 5.x, and 6.x.

 ## Setup